Cricket in Zimbabwe

 Cricket is a popular sport in Zimbabwe.
 Zimbabwe Cricket (ZC) is a full member of the International Cricket Council (ICC).

 History

 Cricket was introduced to Rhodesia in the 19th century and the Rhodesian Cricket Union was formed in 1898.
-Rhodesia participated in the Currie Cup, the South African inter-province competition in 1904/05 and then again from 1929/30 until 1979/80.
-In May 1980, the new post-colonial country of Zimbabwe severed its cricketing ties with South Africa and it became an Associate Member of the then "International Cricket Conference".
+Rhodesia participated in the Currie Cup, the South African inter-province competition in 1904/05 and then again from 1929/30 until 1979/80 as for cricketing purposes Rhodesia were under the authority of South Africa's administrators until independence in 1980.
+In May 1980, newly renamed Zimbabwe, the country severed its cricketing ties with South Africa and it became an Associate Member of the then "International Cricket Conference".

 Zimbabwe became a full member of the ICC on 6 July 1992 and played its first Test match on 18–22 October the same year, against India at the Harare Sports Club in Harare.
 The match was drawn.